 7. Plastic Bags

-When the box of cereal is empty, save the inner bag, wash, dry and cut to wrap sandwiches.
-Plastic bags can be used a pet waste bags, or trash bins, or you can reuse them at the grocery store.
+When the box of cereal is empty, save the inner bag, wash, dry, and cut to wrap sandwiches.
+Plastic bags can be used as pet waste bags or trash bins, or you can reuse them at the grocery store.
 Better yet, upcycle those plastic bags into nice-looking, sturdy reusable grocery totes!

 8. Bathroom Items

-Save old toothbrushes to scrub hard to reach places, like grout and underneath the fixtures on faucets.
-Or clean old toothbrushes and reuse as eyebrow brushes, hair color applicators or for cleaning tools, electronics or other delicate or hard to clean items.
-Empty toothpaste tubes can be re-purposed as a funnel by cutting off the bottom, or as an frosting tube for icing cakes.
+Save old toothbrushes to scrub hard-to-reach places, like grout and underneath the fixtures on faucets.
+Or clean old toothbrushes and reuse them as eyebrow brushes, hair color applicators, or for cleaning tools, electronics, or other delicate or hard-to-clean items.
+Empty toothpaste tubes can be re-purposed as a funnel by cutting off the bottom, or as a frosting tube for icing cakes.
 Empty deodorant bottles are perfect for refilling with this DIY Deodorant Recipe!